EU regulators sets new June 26 deadline for Telefonica, KPN deal

-BRUSSELS European Union antitrust regulators have extended a deadline for a decision on Telefonica's (TEF.MC) 8.6-billion-euro (7 billion pounds) bid for KPN's (KPN.AS) German unit to June 26 after receiving additional data from the Spanish telecoms operator.
+BRUSSELS European Union antitrust regulators have extended a deadline for a decision on Telefonica's (TEF.MC) 8.6-billion-euro ($11.83 billion) bid for KPN's (KPN.AS) German unit to June 26 after receiving additional data from the Spanish telecoms operator.

 The move by the European Commission came after it halted its review of the deal last week while waiting for Europe's biggest telecoms firm by revenue to provide the details.